-The KnowBe4 API integration collects user data into Sumo Logic to store, analyze and alert.
-It ingests events data from the Events API.
+The KnowBe4 API integration collects user events data into Sumo Logic for storage, analysis, and alerting.
+It ingests events data from the Events API, phishing security tests from the Phishing Security Tests API, and recipient results from the Recipient Results API.

-Before you begin setting up your KnowBe4 Source, which is required to connect to the KnowBe4 API, you'll need to configure your integration with the Base URL and KnowBe4 API Token.
+Before you begin setting up your KnowBe4 Source, which is required to connect to the KnowBe4 API, you'll need to configure your integration with the Region and KnowBe4 API Token.

-The Base URL is the URL where your KnowBe4 account is located.
-To get the base URL, follow the steps below:
+The Region is the region where your KnowBe4 account is located.
+To know your region, follow the steps below:

-- At the top of the browser, you will see the Base URL inside the address bar.
+- At the top of the browser, you will see the Region inside the address bar.

-- Choose the Base URL from the table below.
-The following table contains the base URLs based on the location of your KnowBe4 account:
+- Choose the Region from the dropdown based on the location of your KnowBe4 account.
+The following are the supported regions:

 If the Source is configured with the SIEM forward option, the metadata field